 But all is not lost!
 Studies have shown that it’s OK to sleep on your stomach during your first trimester, but consider a new sleeping position past that point.

 Sleeping on your stomach eventually becomes uncomfortable and impossible, anyway.
-Try other possible sleep positions and see what works best for you.
+It’s sort of like trying to sleep on a bowling ball.
+When you reach this point, try other possible sleep positions and see what works best for you.